chef-boneyard/chef-web-docs-2016/release_11-x_master/install_server_fe.rst

 * 40 GB of free disk space in ``/var``
 * A back-end server; all other systems will be front-end servers.

-.. note:: While you can certainly run |chef server oec| on smaller systems, our assumption with the scaled front end installation is that it is intended for production use.
+.. note:: While you can certainly run the |chef server| on smaller systems, our assumption with the scaled front end installation is that it is intended for production use.
 The above configuration is rated at 1,500 nodes converging every 5 minutes.

 Network Requirements
 =====================================================
-|chef server oec| has the following network requirements for a scaled front end installation:
+The |chef server| has the following network requirements for a scaled front end installation:

 Load Balancing
 -----------------------------------------------------